 Tickets are available from: Temple Music Box Office

-Our latest concert was held on 16th November 2016 in Middle Temple Hall when the choir performed Joseph Haydn’s The Creation – more detail here.
+On 16th November 2016 in Middle Temple Hall the choir performed Joseph Haydn’s The Creation – more detail here.

 On 12th May 2016 in Temple Church the choir held an evening where the programme framed Brahms Alto Rhapsody with his glorious chorus Geistliches Lied, Wie lieblich sind deine Wohnungen (from German Requiem), and works from the great English choral tradition – more detail here.